 Heat 2 tbsp. olive oil in a large pan.
 Add the sausage and break up well with a potato masher or spatula.

-Sprinkle the top with a couple tablespoons of unsalted chicken or turkey broth, cover with foil and bake 40-45 minutes at 350F until nicely hot.
+Cover with foil and bake 40-45 minutes at 350F until nicely hot.